PrefectHQ/prefect/docs/cloud/index.md

 Prefect Cloud [automations](/cloud/automations/) provide additional notification capabilities as the open-source Prefect server.
 Automations enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

+## Error Summaries

+Prefect Cloud error summaries, enabled by Marvin AI, distill the error logs of `Failed` and `Crached` flow runs into actionable information.
+To enable this feature and others powered by Marvin AI, visit the settings page for your account.

 ## Organizations <span class="badge orgs"></span>

 A Prefect Cloud [organization](/cloud/organizations/) is a type of account available on Prefect Cloud that enables more extensive and granular control over workspace collaboration.
 Within an organization account you can: